u-elements/u-elements/docs/elements/u-details.md

 | - | - | - |
 | [Global HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) | Such as `id`, `class`, `data-`, `aria-`, etc. ||
 | `open` | When the `open` attribute is present, the content is shown.
 By default this attribute is absent which means the content is hidden. **Note:** Setting `open="false"` will not work as intended, as `open` is a boolean attribute you should provide or remove entirely. | Not present |
+| `name` | Set the same `name` on multiple `<u-details>` to connect them, with only one open at a time.
+This allows you to easily create UI features such as accordions without scripting.

 | Attributes `<u-summary>` | Description |  Default |
 | - | - | - |